 Funding: Federal Objective: To continue funding to one CMHC for provision of intensive crisis intervention services to youth/families served through a shelter for abused/neglected children.
 Criterion: Targeted Services to Rural and Homeless Populations Brief Name: Crisis intervention services for youth in a shelter program Indicator: Continued funding to support a CMHC in providing crisis intervention services, a therapist and other needed supports to a local shelter for abused/neglected children.
-Measure: The number of children served through this specialized program (100).
-PI Data FY 2006 FY 2007 FY 2008 FY 2009 FY 2010 Table C4.3 (Actual) (Actual) (Actual) (Target) (Target) Abused/ Neglected Children Served 226 children served through Region 13 CMHC 298 353 100 100 Source(s) of Information: Grant proposal for the targeted CMHC Special Issues: None Significance: Through this program, a CMHC therapist is available on a 24-hour basis to assess and intervene in all crisis situations that occur at the shelter.
-Staff of the shelter are also provided training by the CMHC in crisis intervention techniques, behavior modification, communication issues, children's reaction to abuse and neglect, and recognizing indicators of sexual abuse.
+Measure: The number of children served through this specialized program (200) PI Data FY 2007 FY 2008 FY 2009 FY 2010 FY 2011 Table C4.3 (Actual) (Actual) (Actual) (Target) (Target) Abused/ Neglected Children Served 298 353 294 100 200 Source(s) of Information: Grant proposal for the targeted CMHC Special Issues: None Significance: Through this program, a CMHC therapist is available on a 24-hour basis to assess and intervene in all crisis situations that occur at the shelter.
+Staff at the shelter are also provided training by the CMHC in crisis intervention techniques, behavior modification, communication issues, children's reaction to abuse and neglect, and recognizing indicators of sexual abuse.
 The shelter serves children who have allegedly experienced abuse and/or neglect.